By Isabella Aitken-Frappier

 gynecological game day

-Once you feel ready, and you have found a medical provider who you feel comfortable with, it’s time to schedule your appointment.
-If you already have an OB-GYN, but you don’t feel that confidant in them, there is no bad time to switch providers.
+Once you feel ready and you’ve found a medical provider you feel comfortable with, it’s time to schedule your appointment.
+If you already have an ob-gyn, but you don’t feel that confident in them, there is no bad time to switch providers.

 It’s important that you feel your doctor is the right fit for you.
 There is no need to ever lie to your doctor, but if they don’t help you feel comfortable enough to be honest, it might be time to switch.
 If you see a nose wrinkle after you reveal your number of sexual partners, get your cute butt out of there.